 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers.”
 Galatians 6:9,10

-“As I looked into a place to buy beans for roasting I saw that many of the countries where He Intends Victory has workers produce ‘green’ coffee beans.
-Then it hit me, (totally the Holy Spirit) ‘why not buy the green beans from these countries, roast them for sale and use the funds to help people with HIV/AIDS?’
-It’s a link, a stream, a tie directly to the people.”
+So how did Rusty come up with the idea of roasting coffee?
+“We were looking at fresh ideas for fundraising for the ministry.
+I was talking with a friend about coffee roasting and tried it.
+As I looked at places to buy green beans for roasting I saw that many of the countries where He Intends Victory has workers produce ‘green’ coffee beans.
+I thought ‘why not buy the green beans sourced from these countries, roast them, and use the donated funds to help people with HIV/AIDS?’
+It’s a link, a tie directly to the people.

 Rusty continued, “I gave a few samples to friends at church and they really enjoyed the fresh roast flavor.
 So I started with an old school popcorn popper using “mason jars” so people could fill these with money and donate their coins to He Intends Victory.
 Like the specialty coffee industry, the ministry has grown from there.
 “My first ‘roaster’ was a popcorn popper, then I moved into a rotisserie roaster, and on up the line to commercial roasters.
 I have had lots of support from Mill City Roasters, doing some training with them at their facility in Minnesota on commercial coffee roasting.